LeisureTech/cookiecutter-python/README.md

-# Cookiecutter Python Sanic
+# Cookiecutter Python

-Cookiecutter python Sanic is a framework that is used for rapid development in microservice infrastructure.
+Cookiecutter Python is a framework that is used for Python Project.
 It adopts many state-of-art technologies including but not limited to:
 - Pre-commit for code style formatting by Black and Linter by flake8.
 - Building docker images and using docker containers for local development.
 - Semantic version release.
-- Alembic for db migration.
 - Automatic PyTest in CI/CD.

----
-### Why Sanic?

-Sanic is web server framework that supports HTTP 2.0 which supports asynchrous communication between services.

 ----
 ## Get Started